The challenge is simple: What would you do with $5000 to improve the lives of Rochester students?

 - Does it benefit the whole campus community?

 - Does it fit a need on campus?

 - Is it feasible within the given budget?

 - Is it inclusive?
 (Can a lot of students use it?)

 Voting will take place from Dec 2nd to Dec 6th, and the winning proposal will be announced on December 7th.
-If you submit the winning proposal, you will be recognized at the Student Life Awards Ceremony with the SA Campus Initiative of the Year Award.
+If you submit the winning proposal, you will be recognized at the State of the SA event as a recipient of the SA Campus Initiative of the Year Award.
 Please refer to sa.rochester.edu/sa/5k for voting information in the coming weeks.